baphled/dotfile-diaries/day-5-playing-with-w3m.markdown

 I also couldn't see URL's at all.

+I guess the first step is to work out how to customise w3m so that we can get those colours sorted and give it some vim love.

 Ok, so changing the settings is quite easy to get to, simply press `o` whilst having w3m open and the settings page will be displayed.
 We simple need to scroll down to 'Colour Settings' and specify the colours we desire.